In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Mow Lawns

 - I can’t think of anyone who enjoys mowing their lawn.
-My husband would rather be fishing, and I’m certainly not doing it!
+My husband would rather be fishing, and I’m certainly not.
 When I was young, I pushed the lawn mower around the neighborhood, and almost everyone I asked said yes, especially older adults who have difficulty doing physically demanding tasks.
-You can start by mowing your own lawn to get some practice, and I’m sure your parents won’t mind ha!
+You can start by mowing your lawn to get some practice, and I’m sure your parents won’t mind ha!
 I recommend a face shield or goggles and good work gloves for protection.

 Rake Leaves